Noida Authority Approves Conversion Of Leasehold Properties To Freehold

-In a move that could help it earn significant amount of funds at a time when it is struggling with crunch, the Noida Authority may convert the status of all properties from leasehold to freehold.
-A final decision on this could be taken after the authority board on October 10 examines a report being prepared by consultancy firm Ernst and Young to check the viability of such a move.
-After that, the proposal would be sent to the Uttar Pradesh government for a final approval.
+In a move that could help it earn a significant amount of funds at a time when it is struggling with crunch, the Noida Authority has approved the conversion of all properties from leasehold to freehold.
+A final decision was taken by the authority board on November 1, after examining a report prepared by consultancy firm Ernst and Young to check the viability of such a move.
+The decision would now need the Uttar Pradesh government's approval.

 The Noida Authority plans to use the revenue thus earned to improve the city infrastructure.
 The authority has yet to reveal the amount it would charge property owners as conversion charge and the revenue it would generate through the move.
 However, it is not only the authority that would benefit.
 Such a step would also help homebuyers, new as well old, in multiple ways.